SalOne22/rimage/README.md

 - Image resize
 - And allot of bugfixes and optimizations

-## Contribute

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-Any help would be greatly appreciated!

 ## Development

 Clone this repository with git or GitHub Desktop